 PoS tagger (parameter

 tagger): Provides the PoS tagger CitiusTools.
-It is provided with two submodules: NER (
+It returns one PoS tag and one lemma per token.
+This is also known as PoS tagging disambiguation.
+The module is provided with two submodules: NER (

 -ner) and NEC (